 Science Café - Darwin’s Sexy Orchids

-The University of Southern Mississippi Libraries Science Café will be held Monday, September 24, 2012, 6:00-7:00 p.m. in the Cook Library Art Gallery, located next to Starbucks in Cook 105A.
+The University of Southern Mississippi Libraries Science Café will be held Monday, September 24, 2012, 6:00-7:00 p.m. in the Cook Library Art Gallery (LIB 105A), located next to Starbucks.

 Orchids have multiplied and diversified and become the biggest flowering plant family on Earth because each orchid species has made itself irresistible.
 This Science Café will focus on a case study of Charles Darwin and his fascination with orchids.
 The discussion will be led by Harvey Brenneise, Associate Dean for Research Services in the University Libraries.